 When you’re asking someone what they want, it’s very important to use the correct tone.
 If you don’t come across as being polite, they may feel as though they are being a burden or causing inconvenience.
 Since no one wants to feel like that, they may try to solve their problem on their own.

 That can lead to several issues.
 If they need your help to do something, it may be that they don’t have the information they need to do it on their own.
 If they try to, they may end up causing confusion or even slowing down your entire system.

 Use a tone that lets each person know that you welcome their query and are willing to help.

 Even if you’re asking someone what they want online, you must watch your tone.
 Your tone can be thought of as the emotion or character that accompanies what you say.

-In fact, if you’re asking someone what they want in a business context, the tone can be thought of as indicating what type of character your business has.
+If you’re asking someone what they want in a business context, the tone can be thought of as indicating what type of character your business has.

 Sometimes the tone of your words is unintentional but that can lead to your question being interpreted as lacking interest, thoughtless, or even angry when it wasn’t intended to be.

 Whether you’re asking someone what they want in a personal or business setting, you must be intentional with your tone.

 Deliberately inject confidence and a sense of welcome into your tone.

 “Can I help you with something?“